nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 For each downstream analysis, you will likely use a series of tidying and transforming steps in various order to get your data in the appropriate format.
-Interest of creating dozens of intermediate files after each step, we will use the `%>%` operator to “pipe” the output of one function to the input of the other.
+Instead of creating dozens of intermediate files after each step, we will use the `%>%` operator to “pipe” the output of one function to the input of the other.